 9. Learn to be single for a while

+In some cases, casual dating might help you regain the fun you lost out on, but do not bet on it.
+If it doesn’t work, it might lead to more problems!
 Embrace the thought of being alone and discovering yourself without the crutches of a partner.
-You have every right to date and get into a relationship, but don’t let it be a rebound relationship.
+You have every right to date and get into new relationships, but don’t let it be a rebound relationship.

 Moving on after divorce can bring its own challenges, but nothing that you can’t surmount.
-Life is a lot more than a relationship and that’s what you need to remember as you pick up the threads of your life again and be prepare to seek love again.
+Life is a lot more than a relationship and that’s what you need to remember as you pick up the threads of your life again and be prepared to seek love again.